jkfoxworth/HostedExt/ext/readme.md

 4. Messaging
-    1. How to pass data from content -> bacgkround -> popup?
+    1. How to pass data from content -> background -> popup?
     1. Chrome extension messaging
     1. Introduces complications from asynchronous nature

 ### Todo
-1. Popup - Work in Progress
+1. Popup
-    1. Responsive
-        a.
-Handles various states such as:
-            1. Login
-            2. Show possible actions
-            3. Show Results
+    1. Start A New Session Button
-    2. Layout
+        2. Requested from server
-        1. Adding bootstrap
-    3. JS
+        3. API Endpoint forthcoming
-        1. Add event listeners for various buttons
-        2. Send receive messages with background.js
+    2. Responsiveness
+        1. After clicking extract, there is a significant to completion
+        2. Inform user of progress

 2. Background
-    1. Background will now provide instructions to popup.js for View
-    2. Login Scheme
-        a.
-Browser Action Detected
-        b.
-Popup begins as blank
-        c.
-Background.js checks if user is authorized
-            1. Checks for presence of API key in Chrome.storage
-        d.
-If no token (first login), instructs popup to show login elements
-        e.
-If token, confirms it is valid
-            If not, shows login
-    3. Actions
-        a.
-Show profiles
-    4. Results
-        a.
-Future
+    1. Responsiveness
+        1. Message popup.js about progress